theforeman/ovirt_provision_plugin/README.md

 # OvirtProvisionPlugin

-This plugin monitors oVirt provision for new host and perform related API calls to ovirt-engine.
+This plugin monitors oVirt provision for new host and perform related API calls to oVirt Engine

 ## Installation